seal9055/zfuzz/README.md

 Custom mutators can very easily be added by just replacing the `src/mutator.rs` file.
 Your custom mutator only needs to support a .mutate() method and you should be good to go.
 In the past I've used this to eg. pass in an AST and do AST-based mutations for targets that would benefit from this.

+View `/design.md` and `/notes` for more information on design choices and qemu/unicorn notes I took while starting this project.